manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

 #### 3. What are the current blockers/challenges the team is facing?
 * How to configure Mongodb for AP using Replicasets.

+## Week 3 - 30 min

+#### 1. What did the team do the past week?

+* Noopur
+   + Initial setup for checkout module(GoAPI).

+* Anisha Vaghela:
+   + Research on how to deploy the MongoDB database to the cloud.

+* Miraj Patel:
+   + Researched about how to deploy the kong Gateway (AWS EC2 or docker)

+* Dhanashree
+   + Connection interface for mongodb using GoAPI.
+Also connection interface to redis cache using GoAPI.

+#### 2. What is the team going to do next week?

+* Noopur
+   + Helper functions for connecting to Mongodb and Redis.

+* Anisha Vaghela:
+   + Check on creation of backend APIs for login/signup in go.

+* Miraj Patel:
+   + Create basic structure of Goapi for accessing the kong gateway.

+* Dhanashree
+    + Setup db with schema for payment, transaction history.

+#### 3. What are the current blockers/challenges the team is facing?
+* How to configure Mongodb for AP using Replicasets.